 - What causes anterior distal tibial pressure?

-- Post-brim too low
+- Posterior brim too low

-- Insufficient relief
+- Insufficient relief along the anterior distal tibia

-- Heel lever to long
+- Heel lever too long or stiff

 - Excessive initial socket flexion